ioSoyPato/Duckify/README.md

 Duckify is a data engineering project aimed at developing an advanced music application that not only plays songs 🎵 but also leverages cutting-edge recommendation models to provide the best song suggestions.
 This application is designed to enhance the listening experience by using Artificial Intelligence (AI) 🤖 to analyze the current song being played and suggest the most suitable next track.

+__In addition to this, the project seeks to demonstrate knowledge in basic application architecture by mixing various programming languages ​​and creating a DockerFile that contains not only the application executable but also the complete architecture so that you can build your own DUCKIFY.
+For more details on how to build Duckify from the image, I invite you to see my other repository where the creation and execution of it is explained in detail.__

 ## Key Features:

 __Intelligent Song Recommendations 🎧:__